Luke Kennard: Sophomore season (2016–2017)

 During his sophomore year, Luke averaged 19.5 points, 5.1 rebounds, and 2.5 assists per game.
 He led the team both from the three-point range with 43.8% and free throw line at 85.6%.
 As a sophomore, he was named first team All-ACC and second-team All-American.

-He finished 1-6 from the field and fouled out in Duke's second round loss to South Carolina in the NCAA tournament.
+He finished 1–6 from the field and fouled out in Duke's second-round loss to South Carolina in the NCAA tournament.
 His reaction to the final foul call against him quickly turned into a meme.

-At the conclusion of his sophomore season, Kennard announced that he would forgo his final two years of collegiate eligibility and enter the 2017 NBA draft.
-He joined Duke teammates Jayson Tatum, Harry Giles and Frank Jackson in declaring early for the draft.
+After his sophomore season, Kennard chose to forgo his final two years of collegiate eligibility and enter the 2017 NBA draft.
+He joined Duke teammates Jayson Tatum, Harry Giles, and Frank Jackson in declaring early for the draft.

 Professional career

 Detroit Pistons (2017–2020)

 On June 22, 2017, Kennard was drafted 12th overall by the Detroit Pistons in the 2017 NBA draft.

 He made his NBA debut on October 20, 2017, against the Washington Wizards, scoring 11 points and recording 2 steals in 18 minutes.
 Kennard started his first NBA game on December 15, 2017, after Avery Bradley suffered a groin injury, scoring 9 points with 5 rebounds and 4 assists in a win against the Indiana Pacers.
 Kennard recorded his first career double-double on January 24, 2018, with 10 points and 10 rebounds.
 On April 11, 2018, Kennard recorded a former career-high 23 points in a 119–87 victory over the Chicago Bulls.

 In July 2018, the Pistons announced that Kennard suffered a left knee strain and would miss the 2018 NBA Summer League.
 On October 26, 2018, Kennard suffered a sprain of the AC joint in his right shoulder and would be out for at least two weeks.
 On December 10, 2018, he recorded a career-high 28 points in a 116–102 loss to the Philadelphia 76ers.
 On April 10, 2019, Kennard recorded 27 points in the last game of the regular season, in a 115–89 win over the New York Knicks.

-On October 23, 2019, Kennard scored 30 points and 3 rebounds in a 119–110 win over the Indiana Pacers.
+On October 23, 2019, Kennard scored 30 points and three rebounds in a 119–110 win over the Indiana Pacers.
 The season was Kennard's first as a full-time starter for the Pistons, but it was cut short after 28 games due to bilateral knee tendinitis and, subsequently, the suspension of the season due to COVID-19.